-- Campaign for neighbourhood renewal investment on a business case based on the costs of poor housing in terms of health and social care, to provide the tools, capacity and sources of funding to directly intervene in raising standards of homes across all tenures. - Use Comprehensive Spending Review and other routes to make the case for urgently dealing with unsuitable, inaccessible and/or unhealthy homes in the context of the widening health inequalities, the impact of the pandemic, domestic retrofit, and the findings of the Good Home Inquiry. - GMCA response submitted to Government consultation on raising accessibility standards for new homes
+- Campaign for neighbourhood renewal investment on a business case based on the costs of poor housing in terms of health and social care, to provide the tools, capacity and sources of funding to directly intervene in raising standards of homes across all tenures. - Use Devolution Trailblazer and other routes to make the case for urgently dealing with unsuitable, inaccessible and/or unhealthy homes in the context of the widening health inequalities, the impact of the pandemic, domestic retrofit, and the findings of the Good Home Inquiry. - GMCA response submitted to Government consultation on raising accessibility standards for new homes

-- Consultancy support to develop Healthy Homes Services complete. - Tripartite Partnership between GMHP, NHS GM and GMCA prioritising this area of work - Future delivery of Healthy Homes considered within prioritisation of wider Housing and Health Programme
+- Resourcing proposal to support Healthy Homes Services in development. - Tripartite Partnership between GMHP, NHS GM and GMCA prioritising this area of work - Future delivery of Healthy Homes considered within prioritisation of wider Housing and Health Programme